Skip to main content Skip to main navigation Skip to footer content

 Expected Family Contribution (EFC)

 The amount a family is expected to pay toward college costs.
 This amount is determined via the FAFSA process by a need analysis formula established by the Federal Government and can be found on the Student Aid Report (SAR).
+The EFC was used for 2023-2024 and prior.

 Extended Repayment Plan